top of page

 • Vandana Chugani

-• 2 min read
+• 3 min read

 Choosing a school is one of the biggest decisions parents make — but what happens when that choice no longer feels right?
 You’re not alone.
 Many families in Thailand silently wonder if their child is truly thriving at their current school.
-And yet, making a change can feel daunting, especially when it involves emotions, routines, and friendships.
+Yet, making a change can feel daunting, especially when it involves emotions, routines, and friendships.
 If you’re feeling unsure, this blog offers clarity.
 Here are 7 signs it might be time to reconsider your child’s current school — and what to do next.

 1. Your Child Dreads Going to School